 Alongside good UX, you also need to consider accessibility.
 18% of the working age population has different access needs.
 Bad accessibility practices could stop these people from using your product.

 Interested in finding out more about UX for product design?
-Get more stats here or download our UX buyers guide for tips and advice for starting out.
+Get more stats or get in touch for tips and advice for starting out.